ERC allocates an additional 15 million euros to Portuguese research

 Center for Social Studies (University of Coimbra)

-"Queer citizenship over time: ageing, ageism and age-related LGBTI+ policies in Europe"
+“Queer Citizenship over Time: Aging, Ageism and Age-Related LGBTI+ Policies in Europe”

-Sexual and gender diversity are constitutive elements of democratic societies that have been the target of far-right populism and other anti-democratic forces.
-Taking queer citizenship as a set of criteria by which democracies can be evaluated, this project explores the extent to which the EU has influenced local politics and socio-legal advances in LGBTI+ rights, narratives and experiences over time.
+Sexual and gender diversity are constitutive elements of democratic societies that have been targeted by far-right populism and other anti-democratic forces.
+Taking queer citizenship as a set of criteria by which democracies can be assessed, this project explores the extent to which the EU has influenced local policy and socio-legal advances in LGBTI+ rights, narratives and experiences over time.

 University of Porto